vish-777/academic-kickstart/content/Interest/youtube_final.md

 +++
-title = "YouTube CEO Susan Wojcicki denies using keyword blacklists: “We don’t have any list of blacklisted words”" subtitle = ""
+title = "YouTube CEO Susan Wojcicki denies using keyword blacklists: â€œWe donâ€™t have any list of blacklisted wordsâ€" subtitle = ""

 date = 2018-11-08T00:00:00